-Default value <blank></blank> Description Specifies the default skin to be applied to Axiom forms.
+Default value True Description Specifies whether VBA custom solutions can be run while in the Axiom Excel Client (True/False).
+By default, the system does not check for VBA custom solutions, and AxiomVBA.xlam is not loaded when the system is run.
+If set to False, then the system uses the designated event handlers to check for VBA custom solutions, and runs them if found.
+This setting should only be changed to False if your system is specifically designed to use VBA custom solutions.
+Enabling custom solutions may unnecessarily impact system performance for systems that do not use VBA.
+WebClientSkin Default value <blank></blank> Description Specifies the default skin to be applied to Axiom forms.
 If the Skin property for a form is blank, the default skin defined here is used.
 By default, this setting is blank, which means the default Axiom skin is used.
 If desired, you can specify any skin that is available to be selected for an Axiom form, including any custom skin defined for your organization.
 For the list of available skin names, check the Skin property on an Axiom form.
 If you have defined a specific skin name and then want to return to using the default Axiom skin, clear this setting so that it is blank again.
+WebPageTabltemE Background